GenesisFR/DS1TroubleshootingGuide/README.md

 There are multiple programs that allow games to run borderless fullscreen (you can find an exhaustive list [here](https://www.pcgamingwiki.com/wiki/Glossary:Borderless_fullscreen_windowed)), however for the sake of simplicity, we'll only cover one of them here.

-1. Download [Fullscreenizer](https://github.com/KasumiL5x/Fullscreenizer/releases/tag/v1.0) and run it.
+1. Download [Fullscreenizer](https://github.com/KasumiL5x/Fullscreenizer/releases) and run it.
 2. Run the game in [windowed](#play-windowed) mode.
 3. Switch back to Fullscreenizer.
 4. If the game doesn't appear in the list, click on "Show All", select "Dungeon Siege" and click on "Add".
-5. Select the game in the list and press the Fullscreenize button (or use your hotkey combination), preferably after loading a game.
+5. Select the game in the list and press the Fullscreenize button (or use your hotkey combination), preferably after loading a game (see note below).

 Note: the main menu UI has a fixed resolution and will be broken, repeat step 5 again to make the game windowed again.
+The game may randomly freeze when switching windowed modes so try to avoid it.

 ## Play MP